mattische/emacs/README.md

 + **copy go-autocomplete.el**
    When you installed `gocode` in the first step, it installed go-autocomplete in your go workspace dir.
-   Copy it to a directory available in your emacs loadpath.
+   You should copy the go-autocomplete.el to a directory available in your emacs loadpath.
 A standard way of adding own stuff is to add a lisp directory inside your ~/.emacs.d
   `$mkdir -p ~/.emacs.d/lisp`
    then copy go-autocomplete into it;
    `$ cp ~/your_go_workspace/src/github.com/nsf/gocode/emacs/go-autocomplete.el ~/.emacs.d/lisp/`